 Displacement: 3,600lbs (1,633kgs)

 Built in Victoria, Canada in 1983.
 Lightweight, fast and fierce upwind racer-cruiser with little-to-no creature comforts.
-Pau Hana is Hawaiian for 'work is done', which we take to mean as 'let's get this party started'.
+Pau Hana is Hawaiian for 'work is done', a hilarious boat ownership joke that we instead take to mean 'let's get this party started'.

 Meet the team

-We'll have a team bio on the R2AK website soon, which is bound to be heavily entertaining and potentially light on factual information.
-So let's set the record straight here!
-We're racing with a team of 4 including Katy (Sea to Sky owner & race skipper), Will (Sea to Sky instructor and racing first mate), and Andy and Bojan (Sea to Sky students and top notch race crew).
+We have a semi-factual team bio on the R2AK website, but let's set the record straight here!
+We're racing with a team of 4 including Katy (Sea to Sky owner & race skipper), Will (Sea to Sky instructor and racing first mate), Bojan (Sea to Sky student and top notch race crew) and Eimear (new recruit and top notch race crew).

-We have the substantial advantage of having raced together for a full season already on Paragon including in the VanIsle 360 in 2017 where we had 5 podium finishes over 9 legs and finished 4th overall.
-Not only can we race well together, but we've covered about half the coastline to Alaska already.
+Three of us have the substantial advantage of having raced together for at least one full season already on Paragon including in the VanIsle 360 in 2017 where we had 5 podium finishes over 9 legs and finished 4th overall.
+Not only can we race well together, but we've covered almost half the coastline to Alaska already.
 We're intimately familiar with the tidal chaos of Seymour Narrows and the Johnstone Strait, the accursed wind holes of the Gulf Islands and Qualicums of mid-Vancouver Island.

 In addition to our Pacific Northwest sailing experience, we each have pretty hefty adventure resumes both on and off the water.
+Cycling across Europe on a mountain bike because why not, a Fastnet campaign, single handed sailing up the BC coast to Bella Bella and back, sailing from the West Coast to the South Pacific, and mountaineering expeditions in Eastern Europe...
 We intend to put all that experience to good use to make our little Pau Hana as competitive as possible.